CC-BY Trolls

 One can recognize the explosiveness of such a clause from the fact that the license CC-BY 4.0 also contains a termination clause, but additionally provides the possibility to heal a violation: It says that the terminated rights “[…] reinstates automatically as of the date the violation is cured, provided it is cured within 30 days of Your discovery of the violation […]”.[6]

 As a third ingredient an ‘image troll’ needs a method to automatically find the users of his pictures and to analyze whether he failed to fulfill the requirements.
-The automated search for similar images on the Internet is now a very well-established technique
+Meanwhile, the internet offers a very well-established technique to automatically search for similar images on the Internet.

-The fourth ingredient an ‘image troll’ needs is a legal system granting him large compensation payments for rights violations — just as it is done in the USA.
+The fourth ingredient an ‘image troll’ needs is a legal system granting him large compensation payments for rights violations.
+The USA has such a legal system.

 So, how does an image troll work?
-He only must create nice pictures and publish them in a well-used image database under any CC license with a termination clause — and the “honeypot” is set up.
-After that, he must automatically crawl the internet for his pictures and analyze whether his conditions have been fulfilled.
+He only must create nice pictures and publish them in a well-used image database under any CC license with a termination clause.
+That becomes his “honeypot”.
+After that, he must automatically crawl the internet for his picture and analyze whether his ‘customers’ have fulfilled his conditions.
 If not, he can file a lawsuit against the respective user — his next victim.
 And at least in the USA, we talk about “statutory damages” up to $150.000.[7]

 What can we do to protect ourselves from such attacks, which are legal but at the very least go against the spirit of free software and documents?